-Mr. Ancalle was born in Bolivia and emigrated to the United States first in the 70s to pursue a master's degree funded by the LASPAU scholarship, and then in the 80s to continue his career as a water engineer.
+Mr. Ancalle was born in Bolivia and emigrated to the United States, first in the 1970's to pursue a master's degree funded by the LASPAU scholarship, and then in the 1980's to continue his career as a water engineer.

-He is married to Aleyda and has five children, two of whom are water engineers, and four grandchildren.
+He is married to Aleyda and has five children (two of whom are water resources engineers), and four grandchildren.